A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Theoretical analysis

 \end{lemma} \begin{proof} By Algorithm~\ref{alg.sqp_line_search_practical}, for any $k\in\N{}$, $0 < \alpha_k\leq \alpha_{\max} \leq 1$.
 Moreover, by the triangle inequality, \eqref{eq.lipschitz_continuity}, \eqref{eq.merit_function} and \eqref{eq.SQP}, it follows that

 which completes the proof. \end{proof}

 Due to the quality and reliability of the zeroth- and first-order oracles (Oracles~\ref{oracle.zero} and \ref{oracle.first}), one can only guarantee convergence to a neighborhood of the solution.
 Assumption~\ref{ass.main_accuracy} provides a lower bound on the size of the convergence neighbourhood in terms of $\varepsilon$ (and $\varepsilon_{\Delta l}$).
+We note again that similar restrictions are required in the unconstrained noisy setting with inexact probabilistic oracles; see e.g., \cite{BeraCaoSche21,jin2022high}.